Analysis | Why it doesn’t seem to matter that Trump badmouths people he hired (and hyped)

 The 2012 race was similarly stable in the same period — but it was also less stacked against the incumbent.
 In 2012, the race was fairly static, and fairly close.
 Now, the national race is static to Biden’s advantage.
 It mirrors Trump’s approval rating, which ranged from 38 to 42 points in Gallup’s polling from June to August.

 Another reflection of how static the race is can be measured in how committed voters say they are to their chosen candidates.
 In the most recent polling from CNN and their polling partners SSRS, about 85 percent of those with a pick in the 2020 election say their minds are made up.
-Among partisans, though, the percentages are higher: More than 9-in-10 Democrats and Republicans say they’re definitely going to support the candidates they’ve picked.
+Among partisans, though, the percentages are higher: More than 9 in 10 Democrats and Republicans say they’re definitely going to support the candidates they’ve picked.
 That’s slightly lower than what CNN’s polling showed in 2012 — two days before the election.

 What that graph also shows is that a lot of independents haven’t made up their minds as firmly.
 (After all, if both Democrats and Republicans say that they’re very certain to back their chosen candidates, only independents are left to pull down that overall level of certainty.)
 Where they land could decide the election, which probably isn’t great news for the incumbent.